Myths & Facts

 Myth #10: Hospice care is only meant to help the patient die.

-Fact: Hospice care is designed to provide comfort measures that may actually improve quality of life for the patient and caregiver.
+Fact: Hospice care is designed to provide comfort measures that may actually improve the quality of life for the patient and caregiver.
 We help patients live longer and better when facing a terminal illness.